sebschlicht/plg_system_rimages/README.md

 ## Installation

 Download the latest extension package and use the *Joomla!* extension manager to install it.
-The plugin is compatible with *Joomla!* 3.x.
+The plugin is compatible with *Joomla!* 3.x and can be updated via the extension manager.

 Use the *Joomla!* extension manager to uninstall the plugin and remove the configured image folder if you no longer need the responsive images.